howardbaik/mastering-shiny-book-exercises-solutions-book/mastering-shiny-book-exercises-solutions-book.md

 shinyApp(u,s)
 ```

-Circular reference seems to be the issue.
+- Circular reference is the issue.
 Once you run this app, the numeric inputs continue to update autonomously.

-## 10.1.6 Exercises {-}
+## 10.2.3 Exercises {-}

 2.